Dual characterizations of norm minimization problems: Introduction

-Finding all solutions of a general norm minimization problem is a challenging task.
+{ In some situations, identifying the entire solution set of an optimization problem is very useful.
+For example, in a facility location problem minimizing total distance to a set of points, practical constraints such as location availability or regulations may prevent using certain points.
+Knowing all optimal points allows selecting a feasible location without increasing the minimal cost.
+The study of characterizations of solution sets of convex programs can be found in \cite{Man88,Bur91}. } Of course, finding all solutions of a general norm minimization problem is a challenging task.
 Nevertheless, under some reasonable assumptions, such a task can be carried out theoretically.
 In this paper, following the ideas developed in \cite{MarSwaWei02,DurMic85}, we show that explicit descriptions of the entire solution set can be obtained once some optimal solution is known together with the associated dual vectors arising from the dual optimality conditions.
 Several examples are provided to illustrate the construction of solution sets.

 One of the main tools in our study is a product norm construction scheme studied in \cite{SaiKatTak00} and recently refined in \cite{Cuo25}.
 Starting from a continuous convex function satisfying some reasonable conditions, we obtain a broad class of norms on product spaces including the sum, maximum and $p$-norms.
 This class of norms provides a convenient setting for our analysis since explicit formulas for the corresponding dual norm can be derived.
 More precisely, when a primal norm is generated by a continuous convex function, its dual norm is determined by a conjugate-type convex function associated with the primal one.
 The duality relation between these generating functions then translates directly into precise relationships between the primal and dual norms.